NVlabs/Deep_Object_Pose/readme.md

 ![Python 2.7](https://img.shields.io/badge/python-2.7-green.svg)
 # Deep Object Pose Estimation - ROS Inference

 This is the official DOPE ROS package for detection and 6-DoF pose estimation of **known objects** from an RGB camera.
 The network has been trained on the following YCB objects:  cracker box, sugar box, tomato soup can, mustard bottle, potted meat can, and gelatin box.
-For more details, see our [CoRL 2018 paper](https://arxiv.org/abs/1809.10790).
+For more details, see our [CoRL 2018 paper](https://arxiv.org/abs/1809.10790) and [video](https://youtu.be/yVGViBqWtBI).

 *Note:*  Currently this package contains inference only.